wzshiming/stackalytics/doc/source/devref/gerrit.rst

 ========================

 Stackalytics uses the `Gerrit`_ tool to review proposed code changes.
-The review site is https://review.openstack.org.
+The review site is https://review.opendev.org.

-Gerrit is a complete replacement for Github pull requests. `All Github pull requests to the Stackalytics repository will be ignored`.
+Gerrit is a complete replacement for GitHub pull requests. `All GitHub pull requests to the Stackalytics repository will be ignored`.

 See `Gerrit Workflow Quick Reference`_ for information about how to get